MouseLand/facemap/README.md

 - **avgmotion**: list of average motions for each video from a subset of frames (binned by sbin)
 - **avgmotion_reshape**: average motion reshaped to be y-pixels x x-pixels
 - **iframes**: array containing number of frames in each consecutive video
+- **motion**: list of absolute motion energies across time - first is "multivideo" motion energy (empty if not computed)
 - **motSVD**: list of motion SVDs - first is "multivideo SVD" (empty if not computed) - each is nframes x components
 - **motMask**: list of motion masks for each motion SVD - each motMask is pixels x components
 - **motMask_reshape**: motion masks reshaped to be y-pixels x x-pixels x components